maximus-ms/goit-algo-hw-03/README.md

 window.mainloop()
 ```
 ### Additional info
- - Function koch_snowflake has an extra parameter "funny:bool=False", it will add more drawing for a snowflake.
+ - Function koch_snowflake has an extra parameter "funny:bool=False", it will add more drawing for a snowflake if enabled.